maria8719/week9-redux-basics/readme.md

 > Every call to dispatch results in a call to your reducer!

-## React and Redux: Connect State to React
+## React and Redux: Connecting State to React

 To setup Redux/React Redux install the two packages: